Essential Information for Human Subjects Research Teams Related to COVID-19

 - International Supplemental Guidance Related to COVID-19 – For researchers conducting research internationally, please click here for supplemental guidance regarding requirements related to COVID-19 for international research.

 - Research Participant COVID-19 Risk Information Documents – Please visit this page to download the following IRB-approved documents:

-Updates from the Homewood IRB Office:
+Updates from the Homewood IRB Office

-If you have a question please send an email to firstname.lastname@example.org or leave a message at 410-516-6580 and you will receive a response as quickly as possible.
+If you have a general question please send an email to firstname.lastname@example.org or leave a message at 410-516-6580.
+We will make every effort to respond as quickly as possible.